Agricultural and Horticultural Sciences (Bachelor of Science)

 Get to know the Study Program!

-In the Webinar recording from June 2, 2022, you can learn more about the bachelor's program: from the content, goals, and career prospects of the program to the application procedures.
-Students will give you a lively insight into the program.
+On Thursday, July 4, 2024 at 6:00 p.m., you can find out more about the Bachelor's degree program in our online info session for prospective students – from the content, goals, and career prospects of the program to the application procedures.
+Students will give you a lively insight into their studies.

 Science Focus